duncombe/glossary/README.md

 glossary
 ========

-A glossary of 194 environmental data management terms.
+A glossary of 194 environmental data management acronyms and terms.

 Ocean data management is a veritable alphabet soup of acronyms and terms that are like-yet-not-like normal language, in another word, jargon.
 This is an attempt